fengalin/media-toc/README.md

 next time you open this media.

 1. Define the chapters as explained in [this how-to](#how-to-create-the-toc).
-2. Click on the export button (the "gears" icon) on the right side of the header bar.
+2. Switch to the Export perspective using selector on the left side of the header bar.
 3. Select `mkvmerge text format`.
 4. Click on `Export`.
 When the export is complete, a new file with the same name as your media and with a `txt` extension will be created in the media's folder.